 Most of the book recounts certain events of his childhood and his interactions with Lettie, the youngest of her family that is still able to see the world as it is.
 Something ordinary humans no longer see.
 Our main character gets pulled into this ancient world while trying to stay within his own.
 It all starts when he sees the aftermath of a man’s suicide which seems to spark a series of fantastical events that are frightening, mystifying, and uniquely magical.

 If you have not read Neil Gaiman, this is a good book to start with.
-If you have read Neil, then you’ve probably already read this book.
-If not, then you’ll know if you’ll like it.
+If you have read Neil’s work, then you probably plan to read this book.
 He is great at what he does, which is make you believe the magic he spins within each sentence.
 I’ve recommended his books before and I will probably continue to recommend them as I read them.
-This book, however, is one that I think can be returned to with each time reading like new.
+This book, however, is one that I think can be returned to, and each re-read will seem like reading it for the first time.
 The words won’t change, but our lens will, as it does with each passing year.